arumbold/spatial-doodle/README.md

 *Figure 1:* Program Data Flow Algorithm (Rumbold, 2025; heyrabbiticons, 2024).

-This Algorithm detail, in two parts combines two levels of precision: The written elements linked have a medium depth, including a list of functions, data structures and validation critia.
+This Algorithm detail, in two parts combines two levels of precision:
+The written elements (linked above) have a medium depth, they include a list of functions, data structures and validation critia.

 The Flowchart in Figure  1 shows that the high-level data and control flow through the application can be described visually.
 Performing this kind of analysis while removing some of the technical specifics lets us address early the experience and user journey from the **(START)** to the **(END)**.

-With the present combination of inputs, outputs and processing stages the program's main components and external perimeter have been defined.
-It's almost time to map the steps required to create this, but first we need to dive deeper into a different algorithm.
+With the present combination of inputs, outputs and processing stages, the program's main components and external perimeter have been defined.
+It's almost time to map the steps required to create this but first we need to dive deeper into a different algorithm.
+This one will really g